alisa7979/alisa7979/README.md

 I’m a **student developer**, **robotics engineer in training**, and **AI enthusiast** passionate about bridging the gap between **hardware** and **intelligence**.

 I’m part of the **Kasimov AI & Robotics Team** at **Korea University**, where we explore how autonomous systems can perceive, learn, and interact with the real world.
-Currently, I’m also an **global intern at Daewoong**, working on automation and intelligent control systems — and I serve as a **mentor for international freshmen** at Korea University 🤝🌍.
+Currently, I’m also an **global intern at Daewoong**, working on automation and intelligent control systems — and I serve as a **mentor for international freshmen** at Korea University.

 ---